sdito000/Spotipydataproject/index.md

 ## Conclusion

-After asking ourselves "What makes a song popular?", we came to the conclusion that music is abstract.
+After asking ourselves "What makes a song popular?", we came to the conclusion that music is an abstract concept.
 It is extraordinarily hard, if not impossible, to predict whether a song will reach the top charts.
-There is also limitations to our research: most prominently that we had a small song sample.
-We could not tell you what you wanted to hear-- that we know how your song will climb global music charts.
+There is also limitations to our research and the most prominent one is that we had a small song sample.
+We could not tell you what you wanted to hear-- that we know how your song will climb the global music charts.

 ### In further detail, Here is what we found: